-SOVA is situated on the border of North Carolina and Virginia, within an easy drive to Washington, D.C.
-SOVA’s prime location on the U.S. East Coast is a strategic advantage for advanced manufacturing companies.
-SOVA is highly accessible by air, land and sea.
+SOVA is situated on the border of North Carolina and Virginia and is within an easy drive to Washington, D.C.
+SOVA’s prime location on the U.S. East Coast holds a strategic advantage in creating a business opportunity for advanced manufacturing companies by providing highly accessible by air, land and sea.
 With a well-established transportation infrastructure, your business has optimal access to regional and international airports, major highways and railways, and the Port of Virginia, a world-leading maritime gateway.

 SOVA is accessible by 10 regional and international commercial passenger airports located within the state and additional international airports located right outside the Virginia border.
 These airports include Washington Dulles International Airport (IAD), Richmond International Airport (RIC), and Raleigh-Durham International Airport (RDU), which offers a direct flight to London.

 SOVA sits on a well-connected, uncongested network of U.S. highways and interstates.
 US-58 spans the entire region, east to west, and connects to other highways and interstates including: US-220, US-15, US-301, US-501, US-460, US-60, US-29, I-77, I-64, I-81, I-85, and I-95.
 For businesses that rely on moving finished products, this translates to shorter transit times to receive raw materials and to move finished goods across the country.
 Approximately half of the U.S. population is located within a day’s drive of SOVA, and within a two-day’s drive, approximately 75 percent of the U.S. population can be reached by truck, putting businesses in close proximity with their customers and the supply chain.